 While healthy individuals are not required to nap, many people find it beneficial.
 Napping has several benefits, including helping you feel refreshed to face the demands of your day, preparing you for times when you may be short on sleep (such as when you have to work or study late into the night), and enhancing your mood and energy level.

 According to experts, 10 to 20 minutes is quite enough to refresh your mind and increase your energy and alertness.
 The sleep isn’t as deep as longer naps and you’re able to get right back at your day immediately after waking up.
 If you nap for 30 minutes you may deal with a 30-minute grogginess period because you wake up just as your body started entering a deeper stage of sleep.
 The same can be said if you sleep for an hour, but on the other hand, these 60-minute naps provide an excellent memory boost.
 The longest naps— lasting about 90 minutes—are recommended for those people who just don’t get enough sleep at night.
 Since it’s a complete sleep cycle, it can improve emotional memory and creativity.

-There you have it – naps are good for you physical and mental well being so you should practice them as much as you can.
-However, be advised that you shouldn’t sacrifice nighttime sleeping for an afternoon nap, they should be an addition to a good night sleep.
+There you have it – naps are good for your physical and mental well-being so you should practice them as much as you can.
+However, be advised that you shouldn’t sacrifice night time sleeping for an afternoon nap, they should be an addition to a good night’s sleep.

 If you found this article informative, please share it with your family and friends by clicking the button below!